The Mitutoyo coolant proof digital caliper is one of the few digital calipers capable of working perfectly under harsh conditions.

-A connecting cable which can be connected directly to Pc is also included in some models at the request of the end user.
+A connecting cable that can be connected directly to Pc is also included in some models at the request of the end-user.

 The incorporation of U-WAVE technology in some models also enables wireless connection and data transfer directly to a PC.